kingamadej/Smart-Light-Switcher-1.0/README.md

 <a href="https://youtube.com/shorts/5B9hfxMmvcQ?feature=share3">Click here to see video</a>

 ## My recommendations
-In above presentation I used PowerBank insted of typical USB-C charger, mainly because of another little experiment I was conducting by the way of this project.
+In above video presentation I used PowerBank insted of typical USB-C charger, mainly because of another little experiment I was conducting by the way of this project.
 Also, my recommendation is to buy 4 long wires to connect BH1750 and NodeMCU v3 insted of using many male-to-female wires since it causes many connecting problems during installation (I was simply too lazy :)).

 ## Resources and Inspiration
 <a href="https://electechoz.blogspot.com/2022/01/esp8266-webserver-controller-servo-motor.html">Eleco Techoz</a>